 That it will create new mega-winners we haven’t yet heard of and many, many losers that we have.
 (Looking at you, Morgan Stanley).

-And that some of it will happen way faster than we think (while other parts will happen way slower—just like with the Internet).
+And that some of it could happen way faster than we think (while other parts will happen way slower—just like with the Internet).

 In short, I’m covinced that you and I should probably be learning about Web 3.0 right now.